topeterk/HitCounterManager/README.md

   * Dark Souls 2
   * Dark Souls 3 + Ashes of Ariandel + The Ringed City
   * The Surge + A walk in the park
-* Comes with **high quality** and **low quality** designs for different uses:
+* Comes with pre-defined **high quality** and **low quality** designs for different uses:
+  * **Numeric**
+    * Shows the amount of hits for the current run, PB and their differences
+    * Every split is marked "better" which has an amount of zero hits
-  * Numeric
+  * **PBSplits**
-    * Shows all hit counts of all splits for the current run, PB and their differences
+    * Shows the amount of hits for the current run, PB and their differences
+    * Every split is marked "better" which has a less or equal amount of hits compared to the PB split
-  * Yes/No
+  * **YesNo**
     * Shows check marks/crosses if one got hit at the current run and PB
+    * Every split has a check mark which has an amount of zero hits
-  * NoDeath
+  * **NoDeath**
-    * Shows check marks for all splits being alive, ignoring the hit counts
+    * Shows check marks/crosses until the players death for the current run and PB
+    * All splits have check marks until the current split appears (__Now__ only) or a split appears that has already counted hits.

 ## Get the software
 All available releases can be found at the [Releases page](../../releases) on GitHub.